Ezekiel Elliott: 2020 season

-During the season-opening 20–17 loss to the Rams on NBC Sunday Night Football, Elliott rushed 22 times for 96 yards and a touchdown and caught three passes for 31 yards and a touchdown.
+During the season-opening 20–17 loss to the Rams on Sunday Night Football, Elliott recorded 22 carries for 96 yards and a touchdown to go along with three receptions for 31 yards and a touchdown.
 In the next game against the Falcons, he had 22 carries for 89 yards and a touchdown to go along with six receptions for 33 yards during the narrow 40–39 comeback victory.
+The following week against the Seahawks, Elliott rushed 14 times for 34 yards and a touchdown and caught six passes for 24 yards in the 38–31 road loss.
-Three weeks later against the Giants, Elliott recorded 105 yards from scrimmage and two rushing touchdowns during the 37–34 victory.

-During a Week 11 31–28 road victory over the Minnesota Vikings, Elliott had his first 100-yard game of the season, rushing for 103 yards and recorded two receptions for 11 yards and a touchdown.
-Elliott missed his first career game due to injury in Week 15 against the 49ers, whom the Cowboys went on to beat 41–33.
-During a Week 16 37–17 victory over the Eagles, Elliott had 19 carries for 105 yards.
+During Week 5 against the Giants, Elliott had 19 carries for 91 yards and two touchdowns to go along with a 14-yard reception in the 37–34 victory.
+During a Week 11 31–28 road victory over the Vikings, Elliott had his first 100-yard game of the season, recording 21 carries for 103 yards to go along with two receptions for 11 yards and a touchdown.
+Elliott missed his first career game due to injury in Week 15 against the 49ers, but returned the following week against the Eagles and finished the 37–17 victory with 19 carries for 105 yards and four receptions for 34 yards.
+During the regular season finale against the Giants, he rushed 14 times for 42 yards and a touchdown and caught three passes for 19 yards in the 23–19 road loss.

 Elliott finished the 2020 season with 244 carries for 979 yards and six touchdowns to go along with 52 receptions for 338 yards and two touchdowns in 15 games and starts.

 2021 season

 On August 27, 2021, the Cowboys restructured Elliott's contract, converting $8.6 million of his base salary for the upcoming season into a signing bonus to save some salary cap space.

 Despite dealing with lingering knee and ankle injuries during the majority of the season, Elliott was still able to start in all 17 games and rushed 237 times for 1,002 yards and 10 touchdowns while also recording 47 receptions for 287 yards and two touchdowns.
 He had two games going over the 100-yard mark and four games with multiple touchdowns.

-In the Wild Card Round against the 49ers, Elliott rushed for 31 yards during the 23–17 loss.
-After the game, it was revealed that Elliott was playing with a partially torn PCL, which he suffered in Week 4 against the Panthers.
+During the Wild Card Round against the 49ers, Elliott rushed 12 times for 31 yards in the 23–17 loss.
+After the game, it was revealed that Elliott was playing with a partially torn PCL, which he suffered during the Week 4 36–28 victory over the Panthers.